guildai/guild.ai/pages/start/index.md

 [1:68f4da74]  train.py  2020-01-14 08:42:54  completed  noise=0.1 x=0.1
 ```

-Guild shows available runs, including the run ID, operation name,
+Guild lists runs, showing the run ID, operation name, start time,
-start time, status, and label.
-As you generate more runs, they appear
+status, and label.
+As you generate more runs, they appear in this
-in this list.
+list.

 Information about each run is saved in a [run
 directory](term:run-dir), including metadata, flag inputs, and